hannah416/G3/G3- miniproject1.md

 - The teacher helps the groups choose 1 out of 8 planets not to be overlapped and tells the students to brainstorm for their posters.
 - The teacher explains to all the students to try to use the “poster” template of Genially to be familiar with before the next class.

--> This Poster Day project fosters communication, collaboration, creativity, and critical thinking skills, not focusing on the perfection of each work of the posters.
+-> This Poster Day project fosters **communication, collaboration, creativity, and critical thinking skills**, not focusing on the perfection of each work of the posters.

 👏 **The poster that students made in class through Genially using their devices** 👏